Wave-Play/robo.js/packages/@robojs/cron/README.md

 ### Persistence

-Jobs can be persisted to ensure they continue after a restart.
+Jobs can be persisted to ensure they continue after a restart and can be retrieved later.

 ```javascript
 import { Cron } from '@robojs/cron'